About Telfair County

 Property & Public Records

-The Telfair County Clerk of Superior Court serves as the county's official land records custodian, maintaining deed records, mortgage documents, liens, uniform commercial code (UCC) filings, plat maps, and other real property instruments.
-The Clerk's office is located at 128 Oak Street, McRae-Helena, GA 31055, phone (229) 868-6525.
-Property records in Georgia are indexed by grantor and grantee name, and the Clerk maintains historical deed books dating back to the county's establishment in 1807.
+Telfair County Clerk of Superior Court serves as Telfair County's official land records custodian, maintaining deed records, mortgage documents, liens, uniform commercial code (UCC) filings, plat maps, and other real property instruments.
+The Clerk's office is, McRae-Helena, GA 31055 Property records in Georgia are indexed by grantor and grantee name, and the Clerk maintains historical deed books dating back to Telfair County's establishment in 1807.
+Researchers can access land records in person during regular business hours by visiting the Clerk's office.

 • Recording fees are established by state statute and typically include a base fee plus per-page charges for documents submitted for recording.